What is the human microbiome?

 Recent studies have shown not only that the vagina has a specific microbiome, but the uterus, which previously was thought to be sterile, does have a microbiome too.

 Subclinical endometritis, infection of the endometrium without symptoms, is known to affect pregnancy rates.
-It is possible that failure of implantation might be explained, in part, by alteration in the uterine microbiome in response to inflammation, leading to the development of a progesterone-resistant endometrium.
+Failure of implantation might be explained, in part, by alteration in the uterine microbiome in response to inflammation, leading to the development of a progesterone-resistant endometrium.